Episode 4: Applying 'gravity' to the current piece with subscriptions

 The goal was to have the current piece drop by one row every second.

-I added the necessary types and property to the Model to store the position, but more interestingly I started to use ‘subscriptions’ to updated it every second.
+to store the position, but more interestingly I started to use ‘subscriptions’ to updated it every second.

 The changes made in this episode are available on Github: Branch Episode4 Commit

 To trigger an event every second in Elm we have to understand how subscriptions work in Elm.
 They have been a part of our application definition from the beginning.
-But we got away with ignoring them because they were empty (Sub.none)
+But we got away with ignoring them because they were empty (Sub.none

 main =